multipath-tcp/mptcp.dev/setup.md

 ip mptcp limits set [ subflows NR ] [ add_addr_accepted NR ]
 ```

-- `subflows` is the limit of created and accepted subflows (paths), for both the
+- `subflows` is the limit of additional created and accepted subflows (paths),
-  client and server sides (default is 2).
+  for both the client and server sides (default is 2).
 - `add_addr_accepted` is the limit of accepted `ADD_ADDR` -- IP address
   notification from the other peer -- that will result in the creation of
   subflows, typically only for the client side (default is 0).